Skip to content

 AspectValue

-Allow-listdocs/project-context.md, docs/*.md, CLAUDE.md, README.md, top-level metadata (package.json, pyproject.toml, etc.), source files in **/*.{ts,tsx,js,jsx,py,go,rs,java,rb,kt,swift,vue}
+Allow-listdocs/project-context.md, docs/*.md, CLAUDE.md, AGENTS.md, nested CLAUDE.md / AGENTS.md / README.md, top-level metadata (package.json, pyproject.toml, etc.), source files in **/*.{ts,tsx,js,jsx,py,go,rs,java,rb,kt,swift,vue}

 Forbid-list (default-deny).claude/memory/*, .env*, tasks/, ~/.ssh/, *.pem, *.key, *credentials*, *secret*, anything matched by .gitignore